SpadyisLive/kvs/README.md

 # Play - Free Tailwind CSS Template for Startup, Apps and SaaS

-Play is an open-source and free Tailwind CSS template co-created by Spady.
+Play is an open-source and free Tailwind CSS template co-created by Ayush Vaish.
 This template specially crafted for SaaS, startup, business and software website.
 Play crafted in a way that you can use with almost all sort of web project.
 This is Tailwind CSS template built using [TailGrids](https://tailgrids.com/) components.

 ### This template crafted using 🥞 [TailGrids](https://tailgrids.com/) UI components